AriFordsham/GHCWiki/kirsten-sandbox.md

   gnumake[1]: *** [stage1_build] Error 2
   ```
 1. What is `shared_memory_server.h` and why isn't there an easy way to answer the question "what is it, and to get it can I just download the file somewhere or do I have to finally give in and buy the upgrade to Mac OS 10.4?"
+1. Wait a day.
+Drive to the Apple store.
+1. Get told that of course I can't exchange money for the goods and services I want, because my four-year-old laptop is *too old*.
+1. Consider buying a PC.
+1. Post on the GHC mailing list to seek pity (or at least laughs).
+1. Per a resulting suggestion, start downloading the .dmg for gcc 3.3 off [ http://connect.apple.com/](http://connect.apple.com/) (which of course isn't google-able because of course you have to create an account and mumble mumble deep web mumble.)
+1. Be thankful that at least this one is only going to take 23 minutes to download instead of 34.
+Get dressed.
+1. Try to install the gcc .pkg.
+It says I need the December 2002 Developer Tools update too (which is of course exactly what the person on the mailing list said as well.)
+1. Start the Dec.
+2002 update downloading. *6-hour download.* Crie.
+1. Be grateful that at least you're not on dialup.
+1. Be grateful that at least you have First World problems rather than the other kind.